CristianAntonioAraya/login-node-mongo/README.md

 # **Login Server using Node MongoDB**

-_This application was made as a test of development skills._
+_This application was made as a test of development skills._ 🧑‍💻

+You can see the app in production [Go To App!](https://login-node-mongo-production-cb8e.up.railway.app/)

 The purpose of this application is to be able to log in and register a user in a database, passing a security and verification layer and encrypting sensitive information.

-## Description
+## Description 📓

 The server was built using `node`, `express`, `mongoose` and `mongodb`.